CRAMS, a health and safety software solution built by Genilogic Ltd, are delighted to announce an exciting new product to the market this June.

 As CRAMS celebrated a very successful first birthday in April, the team got their heads together for one of their regular innovation sessions.
 “Although CRAMS gets great feedback from nearly everyone we show it to”, said Tim Chadwick, Commercial Director, “we have received enquiries from larger businesses and felt that we could create a product that was a better fit for larger scale projects and collaborative working and so we explored how we could best serve their needs by making content more shareable whilst retaining document security and the inherently dynamic nature of CRAMS which our users value very highly.”

-CRAMS Hub & Link uses the existing CRAMS framework but adds in extra functionality.
-The CRAMS Hub is designed to be used by a Project Manager or a Health and Safety consultant, for example, the Hub users get all the normal CRAMS functionality, however, they can also selectively disseminate Risk Assessments, Policies, and share news, accidents, incidents, etc to its CRAMS Links.
-The Hub chooses what information to share with each link, allowing them to use their Hub site for their own company, but also allowing them to build up project or site-specific policies and documents to collaborate with.
-The Link works similarly, they too get access to their own site, whilst also receiving information from the Hub to share with their employees.
-The Link can submit their own policies and documents to the Hub, either for visibility or for approval, to ensure everyone has sight of the information they need.
+CRAMS Network uses the existing CRAMS framework but adds in extra functionality.
+Companies using CRAMS can connect their sites and selectively share information with another company.
+CRAMS Network is designed to be used by a Project Managers and participating companies or contractors or Health and Safety consultants with many companies to manage.
+All companies would take advantage of ‘normal’ CRAMS functionality, however, they can also selectively disseminate Risk Assessments, Policies, and share news, accidents, incidents, etc to its CRAMS Network.
+Each company chooses what information to share with each company within its Network, allowing them to use their site for their own company, but also allowing them to build up project or site-specific policies and documents to collaborate with.
+One of the most welcome features that CRAMS Network brings to the table is multi-user authorisation.

 The approval function is not new to CRAMS, but Multi-User Authorisation is.
-In the standalone version of CRAMS, every policy or CRAMS (Comprehensive Risk Assessed Method Statement) must be approved by a Competent Person, in CRAMS Hub & Link, extra layers can be added, allowing these documents to require several steps of approval from different sites before a policy or CRAMS is distributed.
-With this added functionality, all the relevant managers on site, regardless of their company, are aware of each other’s policies and procedures and have each approved them as being safe, giving them peace of mind that safe practice is being adhered to.
+In the standalone version of CRAMS, every policy or CRAMS (Comprehensive Risk Assessed Method Statement) must be approved by a Competent Person, in CRAMS Network, extra layers can be added, allowing these documents to require several steps of approval from different companies before a policy or CRAMS is distributed.
+With this added functionality, all the relevant managers on-site, regardless of their company, are aware of each other’s policies and procedures and have each approved them as being safe, giving them peace of mind that safe practice is being adhered to.

-Accidents, Incidents or Hazards logged on a site which is being managed by the Hub get shared to all the relevant people on the project.
-The Hub can check the competency and course completions of staff before allowing them to commence works and use Hazard logs for intelligent accident prevention.
+Accidents, Incidents or Hazards logged on a site which is being managed by a number of Networked companies is sent to all the relevant people on the project.
+It can also allow companies check the competency and course completions of contractors or other companies before allowing them to commence works and use Hazard logs for intelligent accident prevention.

 CRAMS offers anywhere, anytime access to its users, allowing projects to be undertaken globally without losing sight of the compliance or accountability.

-Justin Jones, Director of IT Development, responsible of the build of CRAMS Hub & Link, says “Building CRAMS Hub & Link has been a great experience, we have been pleased with how quickly the pieces fell into place, we have had our first few beta clients running on a hub test site and the feedback has been incredible, we can’t wait to see CRAMS Hub gain momentum the way CRAMS has, we can really see the way this product could change the way projects are managed and create a safer workforce with fewer accidents.”
+Justin Jones, Director of Development, responsible of the build of CRAMS Network, says “Building CRAMS Network has been a great experience, we have been pleased with how quickly the pieces fell into place, we have had our first few beta clients running collaboratively and the feedback has been incredible, we can’t wait to see CRAMS Network gain momentum the way CRAMS has, we can really see the way this product could change the way projects are managed and create a safer workforce with fewer accidents.”

-CRAMS Hub & Link launched to market on the 3rd of June 2019 and the first Hub client is currently in deployment, with the Links scheduled to follow shortly after.
-“It is great to have our first signup so quickly, the inquiry actually came through the normal channels but when we spoke with them we just knew Hub & Link was perfect for them, it was like it was meant to be.
+CRAMS Network launched to market on the 3rd of June 2019 (previously known as Hub & Link) and the first Network client is currently in deployment, with the Links scheduled to follow shortly after.
+“It is great to have our first signup so quickly, the inquiry actually came through the normal channels but when we spoke with them we just knew CRAMS Network was perfect for them, it was like it was meant to be.
 It’s been a really exciting journey” concluded Jo Thompson.

-Genilogic are launching CRAMS Hub & Link as part of National Safety Month to try to promote safer workplaces for all, they have also released various free resources including a MAC (Manual Handling Chart) Assessment Tool, a DSE (Display Screen Equipment) Assessment Tool, and an Ultimate Guide to SME Compliance – all of which can be found on the CRAMS website.
+Genilogic are launching CRAMS Network as part of National Safety Month to try to promote safer workplaces for all, they have also released various free resources including a MAC (Manual Handling Chart) Assessment Tool, a DSE (Display Screen Equipment) Assessment Tool, and an Ultimate Guide to SME Compliance – all of which can be found on the CRAMS website.